-LMCIT's property/casualty program has more than 1,100 members, and the workers' compensation program has more than 900 members.
+LMCIT's property/casualty program has about 1,200 members, and the workers' compensation program has about 1,000 members.

-Each year, LMCIT collects more than $50 million in premiums in our property/casualty and workers’ compensation programs combined.
+Each year, LMCIT collects more than $100 million in premiums in its property/casualty and workers’ compensation programs combined.

 The private insurance market runs in cycles.
 Sometimes insurance is relatively cheap and easy to get.
 At other times, as in the late 1970s and again in the mid- and late-1980s, insurance became very expensive and hard to obtain.

 In a “hard” cycle, if insurance companies view cities as undesirable or unpredictable risks, cities may not be able to find insurance at all.
 This happened during the late 1980s to cities throughout the country.
 Because LMCIT exists, Minnesota cities know they have a stable source of insurance coverage, regardless of private insurance industry cycles.

 Cities have some unique needs that private industry’s insurance doesn’t address very well.